stealth/opmsg/README.md

 _opmsg_ encourages users for easy persona creation and throwaway.
 The directory structure below `~/.opmsg` is easy and straight forward.
-It just maps the hex ids of the personas and DH keys to directories and can in fact be edited by hand.
+It just maps the hex ids of the personas and (EC)DH keys to directories and can in fact be edited by hand.

-Creation of personas might take some time.
-Not just an RSA key is generated - which is not very time consuming - but also DH parameters (2048bit by default) that are used to implement PFS in later messenging (see later chapter).
+Creation of RSA personas might take some time.
+Not just an RSA key is generated in that case - which is not very time consuming - but also DH parameters (2048bit by default) that are used to implement PFS in later messenging (see later chapter).

+In order to speed up persona generation and to encourage use- and throwaway and per-project personas, EC support was added to _opmsg_ as of `version=1.5`.
+Instead of `--newp` you would just use `--newecp` and everything else is the same. `opmsg` will pick the right crypto transparently to you.
+No need to add any further switches for encryption or alike.
+EC personas use the brainpool curves (RFC 5639).
+The NIST curve `secp521r1` may also be used as a fallback if your libcrypto is outdated, but its recommended to use the brainpool curves which dont keep any secrets about how their group parameters were selected.

 **Note:** *opmsg*s printing versions earlier than `opmsg: version=1.2` have had a weakness that left the personas RSA's (public) **e** value integrity-unprotected during `--import`.